truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 {{< /expand >}}

 {{< expand "Network and Interface Widgets" "v" >}}
-The **Network** widget shows the status the configured primary system interface(s), link status, network I/O traffic, primary interface IP address, and media type and subtype if known.
+The **Network** widget shows two widgets, one with a dynamic bar graph showing the time of recorded traffic and the incoming (blue) and outgoing (orange) traffic in kbs, and shows the status the configured primary system interface(s), link status, network I/O traffic, and media type and subtype if known, and the other shows the primary interface IP address.
-It includes a dynamic graph showing the time of recorded traffic and the incoming (blue) and outgoing (orange) traffic in kbs.

 {{< trueimage src="/images/SCALE/Dashboard/DashboardNetworkWidget.png" alt="Network Widget" id="Network Widget" >}}

-You can configure an individual network interface (NIC) widgets in addition to the **Network** widget.
+For systems with multiple interfaces, switch the widget to the **Interface** widget and set each to the interfaces on your system.
 An **Interface** widget shows traffic, link status, interface media type and subtype, and any VLANS and the IP Address and port number.

-{{< trueimage src="/images/SCALE/Dashboard/DashboardInterfaceWidget.png" alt="Interface Widget" id="Interface Widget" >}}

 {{< /expand >}}

 {{< expand "Storage and Pool Widgets" "v" >}}